ryejs/ryejs.com/docs/query.md

     .siblings() <span>⇒ rye collection</span>
 </div>

-Get the siblings of each element in collection.
+Get all the siblings of each element in collection.
+Returns a unique set.

 parent